AbdullahHinnawi/solita-names/README.md

 <h1 align="center">Welcome to SOLITA names 👋</h1>

-> SOLITA names app lists the top-10 of both male and female names in Solita
+> SOLITA names app lists the top-10 of both male and female names in Solita.

+# Used technologies:
+- React
+- Bootstrap

 # How to use: